vaastav/CS416-Tanks/report/REPORT.md

 * __Clock Synchronization__: Given that our game is a real-time distributed system, with player nodes broadcasting their moves and shots, we need a method by which to order updates and thereby resolve altercations between players.
 To do so, we use clock synchronization amongst all player nodes, and in particular the Berkeley Algorithm.
 For the purposes of this algorithm, the server is selected as master. *TODO*

-* __Key-Value Store__: When a player dies or kills another player, the system keeps track of the number of the number of deaths and kills associated with the player.
-We do so by using a centralized distributed key-value store that replicates key-value pairs on a small number of clients.
-The key to store these statistics is the client ID of the player, and the value are the number of deaths and kills associated with that player.
+* __Key-Value Store__: Our system tracks the number of kills and deaths associated with each player, where the ID of each player node is associated with a set of statistics.
+To store and retrieve these statistics, we have used a centralized distributed key-value store, with the data replicated across player nodes.
+The role of the server in this functionality is akin to the server in the distributed file system of assignment 2.
+Stats collection and the key-value store is discussed in further detail below.

 ### Server API